iona-b/record_image_viewer/README.md

 # Record Viewer

 This record viewer application is designed to allow synchronisation between a patient data viewer and a patient image viewer.
-Both the patient data viewer (found in this repository) and the patient image viewer (can be found [here](https://github.com/iona-b/record_image_viewer)) post user actions to a shared database via an API (can be found [here](https://github.com/iona-b/record_viewer_api)), meaning that a user can view their user history on both applications.
+Both the patient data viewer (can be found [here](https://github.com/iona-b/record_data_viewer)) and the patient image viewer (can be found [here](https://github.com/iona-b/record_image_viewer)) post user actions to a shared database via an API (can be found [here](https://github.com/iona-b/record_viewer_api)), meaning that a user can view their user history on both applications.

 ## Installation